MikeMakes/bebop/README.md

 $ rosdep install --from-paths src -i
 $ catkin_make
 ```
 Then, the access permissions for the files listed in the scripts folder have to be changed.
-It can be done, using the commands
+It can be done, using the commands:
 ```
 # To install the unbuffer command required for the script
 $ sudo apt install expect